mdart86/Portfolio_React/README.md

 ## Further Enhancements
 1. Hover over icon in Tech area to display tech name"
 2. Re-introduce arrow functions in middle of page to navigate to next section
+3. Ensure mobile view is correct with Portfolio so Image is behind menu when active
-2. Refactor code to ensure it is DRY
+4. Refactor code to ensure it is DRY